Brinster71/-Arr-Suite-Homelab-Docker/README.md

 # Arr Fullstack Docker Compose Template

-This repository provides a **sanitized, public-safe template** for a full media automation stack using Docker Compose.
+This repository provides a template for a full media automation stack using Docker Compose.

 - `arr-fullstack.compose.yml` → standard layout with only qBittorrent ports published on Gluetun.
 - `arr-fullstack.gluetun-full-ports.compose.yml` → expanded layout with many app ports published on Gluetun.